 Despite the theatre being within a city that already has a good and broad cultural and theatrical spread, the building is located in a central location, in relatively good condition and could be returned to live performance use.

 The hotel developer has not yet outlined its future plans for the historic building.
 However, Iype Abraham, Commercial Development Director at Edwardian Hotels London, released the following statement: “We are continuing to review and develop our plans for the Theatre Royal.
 At the heart of this process is an internal feasibility study to ensure that the theatre is sensitively maximised to its full potential and best reflects the space, location and history.
 Our current investment focus is the adjacent Radisson Blu Edwardian Manchester hotel, which is going through a major refurbishment.
 In due course we will review how best to maximise the Theatre Royal alongside that work.”

-Theatres Trust hope to work with Edwardian Hotels London to ensure that any proposals for the theatre will preserve the significance of this important building and not preclude it from being brought back into live performance use in the future.
+Theatres Trust hope to work with Edwardian Hotels London in the future to ensure that any proposals for the Theatre Royal will preserve the significance of this important building and not preclude it from being brought back into live performance use in the future.

 Main photo Theatre Royal, Ian Grundy